-Do you use a security plugin to take care of your WordPress site?, Do you understand what most of the features on security plugins do?
+Do you rely on a security plugin to protect your WordPress site?
+Are you confident about what most of the features in these plugins actually do?

-These are my best recommendations to protect your WordPress site.
+Here are my top recommendations to keep your WordPress site secure.

 Table of Contents